 I love investing.
 I love combing through annual reports looking for those hidden gems.
 I love the thrill of finally coming across an opportunity that it seems everyone else has missed.
 I happily spend a decent chunk of my free time combing through the markets looking for those mispriced opportunities.
-But after doing this for more than 20 years, the financial incentive to keep dedicating so much time and effort to the process is waning.
-I could just put all my money into an ETF and spend my days golfing.
-But I hate golf.
-I’m looking for a reason to keep having to fire up the spreadsheets and get to work.
-Providing the investing community with my best thoughts and analysis helps keep that fire going.
+I want to share that passion with the investing community.

 Value Investing Is Hard

 Value investing can be a real slap in the face sometimes.
 Your brilliant ideas can prove to be not-so-brilliant.
 You’ll lose money.
 Companies you invest in may turn out to be fraudulent or go bankrupt.
 You may underperform the market for months, even years at a time.
 You’ll miss out on all the most exciting investment fads.
 The media will tell you you’re a dinosaur.
 Friends will tell you you can’t beat the market.
 Stocks you buy will go down.
 Stocks you sell will go up.
 All of this is hard.
 My hope is that this website might make it all a little easier.